Roskilde Cathedral School: History

 A new building for the school was completed on the cathedral square in 1842 to a design by Jørgen Hansen Koch.
 With its six classrooms, it was able to accommodate all 70 pupils.
 Girls were first admitted to the school in 1903 but were initially kept away from the boys.
 Despite several extensions, by 1969 the building had again become too small.
 The school moved to its current premises on Holbækvej designed by Preben Hansen.

 Today

 As of September 2014, the school has 1,352 pupils and a staff of 150, of whom 129 are teachers.
-The school provides a high level of secondary-school education thanks to its competent staff and a pleasant teaching environment designed to motivate pupils on an individual basis.
-Notably, the school houses class 3.i, widely regarded as one of the greatest high school classes of all time.